 The answer to this problem was modern China’s first instance of privatization.
-Farmland was previously owned by communes, often as large as tens of thousands of individuals.
-By allowing private ownership of farmland, productivity and crop yields were increased without having to move workers from factories into the fields.
+Communes, often as large as tens of thousands of individuals, previous owned all farmland.
+Productivity and crop yields were increased without having to move workers from factories into the fields once land was privatized.

 How?
 Incentives.
 When the farmland was owned by communes, everyone in that commune got paid the same amount at the end of the day regardless of how much work they did.